Balzhunter/Balzhunter/README.md

-- 👋 Hi, I’m @Balzhunter
+- 👋 Hi, I’m @Balvir
-- 👀 I’m interested in ...
+- 👀 I’m interested in making projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ruby.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Ruby Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: By LinkedIn.

 <!---
 Balzhunter/Balzhunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.